txty-io/texterify/README.md

 # Service is now available at http://localhost. 🎉
 ```

 This will install the latest version of the service available at the time of setting up.

+<h3>Update</h3>

-You can update to a newer version by changing `TEXTERIFY_TAG` and restarting your service.
-For available versions see [here](https://hub.docker.com/repository/docker/chrztoph/texterify).
+You can update to a newer version by following our upgrade guide [here](https://docs.texterify.com/installation/updating-the-service).

 <h2 id="tools-and-integrations">🛠️ Tools & Integrations</h2>